 If your cat was poorly socialized as a kitten, this could lead to a cat that easily becomes codependent on you and is quick to become frightened.
 When cats are wee kittens, they will often hiss at things that startle them.
 This is a perfectly natural behavior as they learn to navigate the world and discover real threats as opposed to not-so-real threats.
 As a kitten matures, that hissing lessens once they’ve realized what not to be fearful of.

 When we adopt a cat, we do not always know their history.
-And, as we know, not all cats have an easy start at life.
+And, as we know, not all cats have an easy start in life.
 For cats who have been abused or not properly socialized, they will likely be skittish because the world, and people, have made them this way.
 With time, patience, and building trust, you can show a skittish cat that not all people are bad.
-As they say, love goes a long way.
+And, as they say, love goes a long way.

 Some breeds are naturally more skittish that others

-I once heard a saying when I was younger that “Siamese cats are strictly indoor cats.”
+When I was younger, I once heard a saying that “Siamese cats are strictly indoor cats.”
 At the time, I didn’t think much of it as I was a child.
 Now that I’m older, I fully understand what this means now.
-There are certainly breeds of cats which are naturally timid and more fearful than others.
+There are certain breeds of cats that are naturally timid and more fearful than others.
 While a Siamese cat might meow your ear off, they are generally a bit shy and reserved towards new things and new people.
 The same can be said of Persian cats, too.
-While cats are always unique, there are many breeds of cats which share similar traits within the breed.
-A Maine Coon is not a naturally skittish cat, and probably much less likely to be a scaredy cat.
+While cats are always unique, there are many breeds of cats that share similar traits to their breed.
+A Maine Coon is not a naturally skittish cat and is probably much less likely to be a scaredy cat.
 Consider your cat’s DNA when deciphering the reasons why they might be skittish—it just might have a little something to do with it!

 Help transform your scaredy cat into a confident kitty